BalaKrishnanCodeSpace/BalaKrishnanCodeSpace/README.md

-# 👨‍💼 Balakrishnan Ravikumar | Lead Business Analyst & BI Developer
+# 👨‍💼 Balakrishnan Ravikumar | Lead Business Analyst

 Welcome!
 I'm Balakrishnan, a data-driven professional with 14+ years of experience in operations, analytics, and business intelligence – with a special knack for **Power BI**, **SQL**, and **automating complex reporting systems** in the insurance domain.